 - Threatened species regulations protect fish from entering an endangerment classification.
 Thus, these rules aim to protect species that are at risk of becoming extinct in the foreseeable future.
 Moreover, these regulations may enforce guidelines on a state, federal or international level in order to prevent or limit the fishing of these species.
 For instance, according to the National Oceanic and Atmospheric Administration (NOAA), the California coastal salmon is a threatened species.

 - Endangered species regulations are put in place when a particular species of fish is in present danger of extinction throughout all or most of its population.
-For that reason, these regulations may be a direct result of the failure to enforce certain threatened species regulations.
+For that reason, these guidelines may be a direct result of the failure to enforce previous threatened species regulations.
 However, in certain cases, laws and regulations to protect endangered fishing are established when a species is already at risk of extinction.
 For example, according to the NOAA, the gulf grouper is an endangered species.